caisepolente/taoPPM/_posts/2015-01-21-maturity-assessment.md

 ---

-Capability maturity assessments have become a common way to gauge the "goodness" of a certain system / process against a model considered to be a best practice for that specific subject matter.
+Capability maturity models have become a common way to describe the expected best practices for a system / process within certain domain.

-Maturity is usually represented on different levels allowing an organization to assess its the current level, the preferred target level and how to close the gap between the two.
-Decision regarding the best target level are usually made by evaluating the benefits of reaching that level and the cost associated in achieving and maintaining such as a level.
+Maturity is usually represented on different levels allowing an organization to assess its current level, the preferred target level and how to close the gap between the two.
+Deciding which is the best target level usually depends on the benefits from reaching that level and the cost associated in achieving and maintaining such as a level.

+Although there are several maturity models available, their structure is fairly similar: a given _maturity model_ entails a series of vertical levels (e.g. from 1 to 5) with horizontal _maturity areas_ (e.g. requirements management) that cut across each level.
+Every combination of level / area becomes a _maturity dimension_ that can be assessed and scored through a _maturity assessment_.